michelfernandez/cove/site/content/english/hr.md

 {{< side-by-side >}}
 {{% richtext %}}
-## Sign within your existing <br class="hide-for-mobile">HR software
+## No new software required
-Stay with familiar tools: Sign from your existing systems, e.g. Google Drive, One Drive, Drop Box or Secure Safe.
-(Coming end of 2019) <br class="hide-for-mobile">Alternatively, you can sign directly via your browser.
+Stay with familiar tools: Sign directly via your browser or from your existing software. <br class="hide-for-mobile">(Coming end of 2019)

 - **<small>Sign directly via your browser</small>**
 - **<small>Integrate Skribble as a plug-in into SAP <br class="hide-for-mobile">and other industry solutions</small>**